Israel delays release of Palestinian prisoners, citing 'humiliating' handovers of hostages

 TEL AVIV, Israel (AP) — Israel says the release of hundreds of Palestinian prisoners is delayed "until the release of the next hostages has been assured, and without the humiliating ceremonies" at handovers of Israeli captives in Gaza.

-The statement by Prime Minister Benjamin Netanyahu’s office came early Sunday as vehicles apparently carrying prisoners left the open gates of Ofer prison, only to turn around and go back in.
+The statement by Prime Minister Benjamin Netanyahu’s office came early Sunday as military vehicles that normally move in advance of the buses carrying prisoners left the open gates of Ofer prison, only to turn around and go back in.

 The release of 620 Palestinian prisoners had been delayed for several hours and was meant to occur just after six Israeli hostages were released on Saturday.
 It was meant to be the largest one-day prisoner release in the Gaza ceasefire’s first phase.

+The Palestinian Authority’s commission for prisoners’ affairs confirmed the delay “until further notice.”
+Associated Press video in the West Bank showed prisoners’ families, waiting outdoors in near-freezing weather, apparently dispersing.
+One woman was shown walking away in tears.

-Five of the six hostages freed Saturday were escorted by masked, armed militants in front of a crowd — a display that the U.N. and others have criticized as cruel after previous handovers.
+Five of the six hostages freed Saturday had been escorted by masked, armed militants in front of a crowd — a display that the U.N. and Red Cross have criticized as cruel after previous handovers.

 The Israeli statement cited “ceremonies that demean the dignity of our hostages and the cynical use of the hostages for propaganda purposes.”
 It was likely a reference to a Hamas video showing two hostages who have yet to be released watching a handover in Gaza on Saturday and speaking under duress.

-Hamas had released the last six living hostages expected under the ceasefire 's first phase, with a week remaining in the initial stage.
+The six were the last living hostages expected to be freed under the ceasefire 's first phase, with a week remaining in the initial stage.
+Talks on the ceasefire's second phase are yet to start.

 Cohen’s family and friends in Israel chanted “Eliya!
 Eliya!
 Eliya!” and cheered.